Tirth-Thakkar/APCSP-Blog/_posts/2023-04-05-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.
+    - i.
+Yes the network is fault tolerant, as if any link or any points is broken the information can still be distributed to other points in the system.
+    - ii.
+No the network is not fault tolerant, as if node C goes down, then information can’t be sent to F and thus it is not fault tolerant.
+    - iii.
+No the network is not fault tolerant, as if node G comes down, then information can’t be sent to A and thus the system cannot be described as fault tolerant.
+    1. Option C
+    2. Option A
+    3. The importance of fault tolerance is that there is redundancy in your system and one faulty link doesn't compromise the entire system and information can still be transmitted throughout the entire system.
+The internet is an example of such a system as if one link is broken, the information can still be sent through other links while the broken link is being repaired.
+Thus it is vital to create fault tolerant systems with at least one backup link or node per connection in case of a failure.

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily video 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...